For his outstanding contribution to the revival of homeopathic knowledge and the training of homeopaths to the highest standards.

 George Vithoulkas is a Greek pioneer in homeopathy, who has established it in Greece as a science respected by the medical profession.
 He has also made his country one of the leading centres for homeopathy in the western world.
 After receiving a diploma in India, he went back to Greece to start practising and teaching homeopathy to a reduced number of Greek doctors.

 He soon founded the Athenian School of Homeopathic Medicine, then renamed the Center of Homeophatic Medicine.
 In 1994, Vithoulkas opened the International Academy for Classical Homeopathy on the Greek island of Alonissos, its purpose being to provide post-graduate training for health practitioners from all over the world.
 His books were translated into twenty languages and have profoundly influenced the acceptance and practice of homeopathy worldwide.
-As the practice of homeopathy becomes more widespread in many countries, Vithoulkas is seen to have made a significant contribution to its establishment as a science that can substantially benefit human health and welfare.

 George Vithoulkas started studying homeopathy in South Africa in 1960 and continued in India in different homeopathic colleges.
 He received a diploma from the Indian Institute of Homeopathy in 1966.
 Returning to Greece the following year, Vithoulkas started practising homeopathy and teaching it to a small group of Greek medical doctors.
 The therapeutic success of these first doctors soon attracted the attention of others that the Athenian School of Homeopathic Medicine was established in 1970.